fracpete/vim-large-files/README.md

 # vim-large-files
-Vim plugin that makes viewing/editing of large files more efficient.

-This plugin makes viewing/editing of large files a bit more efficient, as it turns off syntax highlighting and reduces the number of undos.
+Vim plugin that makes viewing/editing of large files a bit more efficient, as it turns off syntax highlighting and reduces the number of undos.

 # Installation